xtuml/training/courses/System Modeling with the xtUML Editor/Packages/Packages and Visibility Quiz.md

 __Question:__  Which statement best describes a system configuration?

 __Choices:__
-  - A: A system configuration connects components with matching interfaces
+  - A: A system configuration connects components with matching interfaces.
-  - B: The model should contain one or more system configurations that define different scenarios where component references are connected together
+  - B: The model should contain one or more system configurations that define different scenarios where component references are connected together.
-  - C: System configurations only define the way the component references are connected for production
+  - C: System configurations only define the way the component references are connected for production.
-  - D: System configurations and Component Libraries are the same thing.
+  - D: "System configurations" and "Component libraries" are the same thing.
 The terms are interchangeable.

 __Answer(s):__
   - B